ryan-roemer/node-cakepop/README.md

 [cakepop]: https://github.com/ryan-roemer/node-cakepop
 [cakefile]: https://github.com/ryan-roemer/node-cakepop/blob/master/Cakefile

-See the [API documenation][api] for full information, or CakePop's own [`Cakefile`][cakefile] for some example usage.
+See the [API documentation][api] for full information, or CakePop's own [`Cakefile`][cakefile] for some example usage.

 Documentation is presently in source comments in `cakepop.coffee`.
 While not